JasPanesar/zerofour/README.md

 # ZeroFour
-A [Mura CMS](http://www.getmura.com) Site Bundle based on the [ZeroFour](http://html5up.net/zerofour/) responsive site template built on HTML5 and CSS3 from [**HTML5** UP](http://html5up.net/).
+A [Mura CMS](http://www.getmura.com) theme based on the [ZeroFour](http://html5up.net/zerofour/) responsive site template built on HTML5 and CSS3 from [**HTML5** UP](http://html5up.net/).

-## Site Bundle
+## Theme Documentation
-A site bundle is available at https://github.com/blueriver/ZeroFourBundle.
-Follow the instructions located in the README.md file.
+Before you get started, please be sure to read the theme's documentation located at http://docs.escape-velocity.murathemes.com/.